quantumlib/Cirq/docs/ionq/jobs.md

 ```
 x=0000000000000000000000000000000000000000000000000000111111111111111111111111111111111111111111111111
 ```
+Looking at these results you should notice something strange.
 What are the odds that the x measurements were all 0s followed by all 1s?
-One thing to note is that the IonQAPI only returns statistics about the results, i.e. what number of results were 0 and what number were 1 (or if you are measuring multiple qubits the counts of the different outcome).
+The reason for this sorting is that the IonQAPI only returns statistics about the results, i.e. what count of results were 0 and what count were 1 (or if you are measuring multiple qubits the counts of the different outcome bit string outcomes).
 In order to make this compatible with Cirq's notition of `cirq.Result`, these are then converted into raw results with the exactly correct number of results (in lexical order).
-In other words the measurement results are not in an order corresponding to the temporal order of the measurements.
+In other words, the measurement results are not in an order corresponding to the temporal order of the measurements.

 When calling run, one will need to include the number of `repetitions` or shots for the given circuit.
-In addition, if there is no `defaul_target` set on the service, then a `target` needs to be specified.
+In addition, if there is no `default_target` set on the service, then a `target` needs to be specified.
 Currently the supported targets are `qpu` and `simulator`.